- Presidency of Uzbekistan in CIS in 2020

 Cultural and humanitarian cooperation is developing consistently, including the educational sphere.
 Since 2002 an International Westminster University has been operating in Tashkent.
 Meanwhile, in cooperation a Training-Experimental Center of High Technologies is being established with Cambridge University in Tashkent.

 Germany is one of the major trade and economic partners of Uzbekistan in Europe.
-In 2016, the bilateral trade between Uzbekistan and Germany made up more than USD 520.1 million.
+In 2017, the bilateral trade between Uzbekistan and Germany made up more than 613.2 million U.S. dollars, in Jabuary-Novemper of 2018 - 712,1 mln.
+U.S. dollars.
 The financial and technical cooperation between the two countries compounds more than 329.9 million euros.

 The current partnership relations between Tashkent and Berlin, Samarkand and Bremen, Bukhara and Bonn play an important role in the development of cultural and humanitarian relations.